LiterallyBlah/5ire-ng/README.md

 </p>

 ## 🚀 About 5ire-NG
-5ire-NG is a fork of the 5ire AI assistant that adds **local model support through Ollama integration**.
-Building upon the original [5ire](https://github.com/nanbingxyz/5ire), this version focuses on providing a seamless experience whilst working with local AI models.
+5ire-NG is a fork of the 5ire AI assistant that adds **local model support through Ollama integration** along with other features below.
+Building upon the original [5ire](https://github.com/nanbingxyz/5ire), this version focuses on providing a seamless experience whilst working with local AI models and tools.

 ## 🎯 Features